Mogao Grottoes

 Misfortune of Mogao Grottoes

 Alas, Abbot Wang would sell much of the collection of manuscripts, known as the Dunhuang Manuscripts - in an act that bears comparison to the "selling" of Manhattan Island to the freshly arrived British colonists by a local Native American (Indian) chieftain in exchange for a string of colored, glass beads (the paltry sum that Wang received was said to be £220) - to Sir Marc Aurel Stein, with other eager "treasure hunters" following after, carting off the manuscripts, a part of China's national heritage, to museums in their respective countries.
-The oldest of these manuscripts date from CE 406, while the newest date is from CE 1002.
+The oldest of these manuscripts dates from CE 406, while the newest date is from CE 1002.

-The aridity of the cave in which they were concealed thankfully preserved the Dunhuang Manuscripts of the Scripture Cave from mildew and rot, and though Abbot Wang sold them to foreigners presumably in ignorance of their true cultural-historical value, it must also be said that the period was a troubled one in Chinese history, marking the last gasps of the last Imperial dynasty, the Qing (CE 1644-1911) Dynasty, as the Chinese people struggled to free themselves of an antiquated, feudal past, so the Dunhuang Manuscripts, had they all remained on Chinese soil, may in fact have met a worse fate.
+The aridity of the cave in which they were concealed thankfully preserved the Dunhuang Manuscripts of the Scripture Cave from mildew and rot, and though Abbot Wang sold them to foreigners presumably in ignorance of their true cultural-historical value, it must also be said that the period was a troubled one in Chinese history, marking the last gasps of the last Imperial dynasty, the Qing (CE 1644-1911) Dynasty, as the Chinese people struggled to free themselves of an antiquated, feudal past, so the Dunhuang Manuscripts, had they all remained on Chinese soil, may have met a worse fate.

 Religious-cultural Riches